 Instructions

-- Place blackberries in a saucepan and stir in 1/2 cup granulated sugar.
+- Place blackberries in a saucepan and stir in 1/2 cup granulated sugar with water.
 Add thyme and bring to a boil then turn down to simmer.
 Cook for 5 minutes and remove from heat.

 - Whisk together flour and baking soda, then add remaining 1/2 cup of granulated sugar and 1/2 cup brown sugar and whisk until well blended.
 Stir in buttermilk and vanilla extract.